Harry Edison: Biography

 Edison was born in Columbus, Ohio, United States.
-He spent his early childhood in Louisville, Kentucky, being introduced to music by an uncle.
+He spent his early childhood in Louisville, Kentucky, having been introduced to music by an uncle.
 After moving back to Columbus at the age of twelve, the young Edison began playing the trumpet with local bands.

-In 1933, he became a member of the Jeter-Pillars Orchestra in Cleveland.
+In 1933, he became a member of the Jeter–Pillars Orchestra in Cleveland.
 Afterwards, he played with the Mills Blue Rhythm Band and Lucky Millinder.
 In 1937, he moved to New York and joined the Count Basie Orchestra.
 His colleagues included Buck Clayton, Lester Young (who named him "Sweets"), Buddy Tate, Freddie Green, Jo Jones, and other original members of that famous band.
-Speaking in 1956 with DownBeat's Don Freeman, Edison explained the origin of his nickname:
+Speaking in 1956 with 's Don Freeman, Edison explained the origin of his nickname:

 Well, this happened one day in March back in '37.
 All of us in the Basie band were sitting around the lobby of the Woodside Hotel in New York.
 It was snowing outside, and we were waiting for the bus to go on a tour of one-nighters.
 We were all like brothers in that band.
 I was kind of the baby of the band and took a lot of the ribbing.
-So this time Lester Young was joshing me about my 'sweet' style and he said: "We're going to call you 'Sweetie Pie.'"
+So this time Lester Young was joshing me about my 'sweet' style and he said: "We're going to call you 'Sweetie Pie.
 They did, too, for a few months.
 Then they shortened it to "Sweets."
 The nickname has kind of lasted a long time.

-"Sweets" Edison came to prominence as a soloist with the Basie Band and as an occasional composer/arranger for the band.
+"Sweets" Edison came to prominence as a soloist with the Basie Band and as an occasional composer and arranger for the band.
 He also appeared in the 1944 film Jammin' the Blues.